phamduchongan93/hexo-blog/source/_posts/Create-data-container-and-mount-it-to-a-running-container.md

 ---
-title: Create data container and mount it to a running container
+title: Create Data Container and Mount It to a Running Container
 date: 2020-04-28 04:52:13
-tags: Linux
+tags: [Linux Docker]
 ---

-# Create data container to mount to other container
+# Create Data Container to Mount to other Container

-`  `
+# Bind the DAta Container to the Running Container